seregonwar/MetaForge/README.md

 MetaForge is a low-level meta-programming language that bridges the gap between assembly and C, while integrating support for Python, C, and C++ libraries.
 Designed for system-level programming and advanced memory manipulation, MetaForge offers a unique approach to multi-language interoperability and high-performance computing.

 ---
+## what MetaForge is designed for
+MetaForge is designed to facilitate interoperability between low, medium and high level languages.
+It is designed to interact most effectively with the operating system on which it works and for reverse engineering.
+___
 ## **Key Features**

 - **Low-Level Access:** Positioned between assembly and C, offering direct communication with system resources.